Prism

 Solution

-Maintain a thorough legal conversation within a consolidated view
+Maintain legal assistance list within a consolidated view

 The journey with LegalVision should be completely transparent.
 Clients are able to organise their requests through a series of metrics, such as initial date, project status, legal area, etc. They could also take proactive steps to communicate, update or extend their needs at any time.